 The CIC provides credit reports, which summarize borrowers’ financial transactions.
 Each borrower has a credit rating from 300-850, the higher the better.

 So what does this all mean?
-When you apply for a loan (i.e. housing loan, car loan, business loan, etc.) or utility subscriptions (i.e. postpaid plan, internet, cable TV, etc), banks/creditors can access (with your permission) your credit history thru the CIC.
+When you apply for a loan (i.e. housing loan, car loan, business loan, personal loan, etc.) or utility subscriptions (i.e. postpaid plan, internet, cable TV, etc), banks/creditors can access (with your permission) your credit history thru the CIC.

 The creditor’s decision to approve your loan/utility subscription depends on how good you are as a borrower.
 Is your credit rating 380?
 650?
 700?